Our goal within this priority area is that every community in North Carolina has the conditions for good health.

 - Enhancing collaboration across the state with capacity-building intermediary organizations to support local nonprofits.

-Director, Healthy Communities
+Director, Racial Equity and Healthy Communities

 Residents, community organizations, and health care, working together.